Speech & Language: What parents need to know

 |24 months||200-300 words + combining two words together “mama go”||Fewer than 50 words and not putting two words together|

 This is a great chart showing the typical range of mastery for each speech sound created by Katie Yeh, a speech-language pathologist.
-You can find more information about articulation development and disorders by visiting her website HERE.
+Visit her website to find more information about articulation development and disorders.

 What are general red flags I should watch for?